JeongHun0716/zero-avsr/marc/README.md

 └── avspeech_train_segments.txt   # Metadata file for AVSpeech training segments
 ```

+Before running any training or evaluation, you must update the dataset file paths in the TSV files.
+These TSV files contain placeholders (e.g., ```{LRS3_ROOT}```) that need to be replaced with the absolute paths to your local copies of the datasets.
+The provided script (```update_dataset_paths.py```) automates this process, ensuring that all references in the TSV files point to the correct locations on your system.

+The required datasets are:

+* **VoxCeleb2**
+  Download from the [VoxCeleb2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) website.

+* **MuAViC**
+  Download from the [MuAViC](https://github.com/facebookresearch/muavic) dataset page.

+* **LRS3**
+  Download from the [LRS3-TED](https://mmai.io/datasets/lip_reading/) dataset page.

+* **AVSpeech**
+  Download from the [AVSpeech](https://looking-to-listen.github.io/avspeech/) dataset page.

+Once you have downloaded these datasets, you should pre-process every video clip to crop the mouth regions.
+You can follow the pre-processing instructions provided in [Auto-AVSR](https://github.com/mpc001/auto_avsr/tree/main/preparation).

+Note that for the LRS3 and VoxCeleb2 datasets, the facial landmarks are already provided in the Auto-AVSR repository.
+For MuAViC, facial landmarks can be found at [MuAViC GitHub](https://github.com/facebookresearch/muavic).
+Therefore, only for the AVSpeech dataset, you will need to extract the landmarks yourself.

-Then, you should update the ```.tsv files``` with the absolute paths to the dataset directories using the provided script.
+After the pre-processing, update the ```tsv files``` with the absolute paths to the dataset directories using the provided script.
 This ensures that all dataset references point to the correct locations on your system.

 ```bash
 python update_dataset_paths.py --input_dir ./ --vox2 'path for the VoxCeleb2 dataset' --muavic 'path for the MuAViC dataset' --lrs3 'path for the LRS3 dataset' --avs 'path for the AVSpeech dataset'